SM J Mall: History

 On October 29, 2022, J Centre Mall's management sent out a notice of pre-termination of lease contract to its tenants and indicating its closure on January 31, 2023.
 The mall's closure was attributed to difficulties stemming from the COVID-19 pandemic in the Philippines, where many brick-and-mortar stores faced stiff competition from online retailers due to pandemic-related restrictions.

-Following the precedent set in other malls acquired by SM, which integrated their old names into their new ones, the mall was formally renamed SM J Mall making it the second SM Supermall to do so after SM City Mindpro in Zamboanga City.
+Following the precedent set in other malls acquired by SM, which integrated their old names into their new ones, the mall was formally renamed SM J Mall, making it the third SM Supermall to do so after SM Megacenter Cabanatuan in Cabanatuan City, and SM City Mindpro in Zamboanga City.

 Features

-SM J Mall is a 123,000 m2, four-level mall that offers a mix of global and local brands among its tenant.
+SM J Mall is a 138,000 m2, four-level mall that offers a mix of global and local brands among its tenants.
 SM J Mall is billed to feature a blend of modern and "Japan-inspired" elements in its architecture.

 Izakaya Terrace

-The mall includes the Izakaya terrace, which features Japanese-inspired dining experiences, with a row of casual dining options and al fresco options.
+The mall includes the Izakaya terrace, which features mostly Japanese restaurants for authentic Japanese inspired dining experiences, with a row of casual dining options and al fresco options.

 Food Hall

-The mall includes an Asian-inspired Food Hall, and is the second SM Supermall in Cebu to feature the Food Hall concept after SM City Cebu.
+The mall includes an Asian-inspired Food Hall, and is the first SM Supermall in Cebu to feature the Food Hall.